alanvardy/tod/PUBLISH_CHECKLIST.md

 Code changes

-1. Update dependencies and make sure nothing broke with `update_test.sh`
+1. Update dependencies and make sure nothing broke with `./update_test.sh`
 2. Change version in Cargo.toml and in this document (do a global find and replace)
 3. Update CHANGELOG.md with version number
 4. Update README.md with help text `cargo run -- -h`